tizron22/word-in-focus/README.md

 >
 > - In any future releases would like to add sign-up and login page to track user highscores to be able to compare performance, by having a leader board users will not only be able to compete against themselves but against other users too.
 > - By displaying a leader board we would be able to offer daily, weekly or monthly competitions to generate further use, exposure and potential for sponsers of these events for prizes.

+> ### Guess Hints
+>
+> When users are on last guess in the earlier rounds, would look to add some hints to prompt the next guess to be a correct one.

 ---